On the Todd Class of the Permutohedral variety: Computations in the Chow ring

-The third term is zero since the condition is vacuous.
-In the second term notice that the condition $a\in T$ is redundant.
+The fourth term is zero since the condition is vacuous.
+In the third term notice that the condition $a\in T$ is redundant.
 After canceling terms from the second and fourth sums, everything reduces to